mcwayrm/mcwayrm.github.io/_pages/research.md

 Working Papers
 ========

-4\. *A Systematic Review and Meta-Analysis of the Impact of Early Childhood Development on Child Health Outcomes*
+4\. *A Systematic Review and Meta-Analysis of the Impact of Early Childhood Development on Child Health Outcomes* [Under Review]

 &nbsp;&nbsp;&nbsp;  (with [Palavi Prabhakar](https://ug.linkedin.com/in/pallavi-prabhakar-55b48485), and [Ayo Ellis](https://www.pasrc.org/members/individuals/ayo-d-ellis))
 <details>